-The priorities listed above tie into the key issues in this Annual Plan and the projects we will undertake.
-The Key Issues and Changes section is an important part of this document.
-We have stated the key issues we've identified in this executive summary, however, we encourage you to read the further information on pages 26-39, which states what the issues are and what the Council is planning to do about them.
+The priorities listed above tie into the key issues in this Draft Annual Plan and the projects we will undertake.
+The Key Issues and Changes section is an important part of this document and we encourage you to read the information about these on pages 28-41, which states what the issues are and what the Council is planning to do about them.
 These pages also contain any changes to the work programme originally planned for 2014/2015 in the Long Term Plan 2012-2022.